Scrummy Lane

 Closeup of Chocolate lollipops on baking paper

 Homemade food gifts are such a great option for Christmas or birthday gifts, end-of-term gifts for teachers or a gift for a dinner party host.
 The best part?
 They’re usually ridiculously easy to make!
-Favourites include these dried orange slices (you HAVE to try them!) or a freshly baked pan of these cinnamon scrolls.
+Favourites include these dried orange slices or chocolate candy orange slices (you HAVE to try both of these!) or a freshly baked pan of these cinnamon scrolls.

 I spotted these chocolate lollipops on a re-run of the Barefoot Contessa on the food channel.
 The lovely Ina Garten was visiting a chocolate maker in London who showed her how to make these wonderfully simple chocolate treats.